 Safety always comes first

-Safety protocols are important and should be strictly adhered to at all times.
-Choose systems with built-in safety features such as automatic return home for low batteries, lost communication back-up or high winds maneuvering capacity.
+Drone safety protocols are important and should be strictly adhered to at all times.
+Choose systems with built-in drone safety features such as automatic return home for low batteries, lost communication back-up or high winds maneuvering capacity.
 Conduct a preflight visual and operational check, including checking the communications link between the UAS and the control station, to ensure the UAS is safe for flight.
 Additionally, HUB recommends using a professional drone pilot and not a hobbyist.

 Contact HUB before you consider a drone for filming or aerial photography so we can advise you on the necessary coverage for your project.

 Always adhere to the following: